abhilekhborah/Crowd-Anomaly-Detection/README.md

 # Deep Learning Framework for Crime Prediction in Video Footages

 ## Overview
 A deep learning framework for identifying objects, analyzing images, and understanding crowd behaviors in video footage to predict seven different types of crimes.
-The framework leverages a ConvLSTM technique to process and analyze video data effectively.
+The framework leverages a ConvLSTM approach to process and analyze video data effectively.

 ## Setup Instructions